radiant-rstats/radiant.design/cran-comments.md

 ## Test environments

+* local OS X install, R 3.6.3
+* local Windows install, R 3.6.2
+* Ubuntu "trusty" (on travis-ci), R oldrel, release, and devel
+* win-builder

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
+In this version I have fixed several bugs and added several new features (see NEWS.md for details).

+## Test environments

 * local OS X install, R 3.5.2
 * local Windows install, R 3.5.2
 * Ubuntu "trusty" (on travis-ci), R oldrel, release, and devel